NEW: "We just couldn't take the chance," sheriff says

 Hanna led a team of experts who arrived with four tranquilizer guns late Tuesday in an effort to corral the animals.
 He said the drugs take several minutes to subdue an animal even with a good shot, and one tiger had to be killed Wednesday afternoon when it turned on a veterinarian after being hit with a tranquilizer dart.

-Overnight, sheriff's deputies searched the eastern Ohio woods around Zanesville with night-vision gear and patrolled in pickups, armed with shotguns.
-Flashing signs on the highways in eastern Ohio warned motorists Wednesday: "Caution.
-Exotic animals."
-Schools were closed, and some frightened residents said they were keeping to their homes as sheriff's deputies hunted lions, tigers, leopards and grizzly bears.
+Overnight Tuesday and early Wednesday, sheriff’s deputies searched the eastern Ohio woods around the city of Zanesville with night-vision gear and patrolled in pickups, armed with shotguns.
+Flashing signs on the highways in eastern Ohio warned motorists Wednesday: “Caution.
+Exotic animals.”
+Schools were closed, and some frightened residents said they were keeping to their homes as sheriff’s deputies hunted the lions, tigers, leopards and grizzly bears.